dpkp/kafka-python/docs/index.rst

 Kafka uses CRC32 checksums to validate messages. kafka-python includes a pure python implementation for compatibility.
 To improve performance for high-throughput applications, kafka-python will use `crc32c` for optimized native code if installed.
-See `Install <install.html>`_ for installation instructions and https://pypi.org/project/crc32c/ for details on the underlying crc32c lib.
+See `Install <install.html>`_ for installation instructions.
+See https://pypi.org/project/crc32c/ for details on the underlying crc32c lib.

 Protocol